nx-lr/protea/readme.md

 ```

 The type annotations or the spread `*args` declaration can be left out, so it can be `func main {}` instead.

+Script files do not have a `main` function, similar to

 Script files do not have a `main` function, similar to batch or Bash files.
 Script files can import module files, and can run other script files externally.